Pramod2021-24IT/Temperature-Converter/README.md

 ## Introduction

-In this project, our primary objective is to analyze the data collected from Fitbit fitness datasets.
-The insights derived from this analysis will play a crucial role in aiding WeFit and its affiliated subsidiaries in making well-informed marketing and business decisions.
-By delving into the trends associated with using smart devices for health and fitness, we intend to refine and optimize our marketing strategies.
-Furthermore, our focus extends to identifying potential customers who exhibit a propensity towards investing in personalized diet plans tailored for effective weight loss.
-Through a comprehensive understanding of these dynamics, we aspire to enhance customer experiences and overall business outcomes.
+In this project,

 ## Business Tasks

-There are four tasks in this Excel project-
-Task 1- To find potential customers for selling weight loss plans.
+There are four tasks in Temperature Converter project- Task 1- To find equivalent value
 Task 2- To find potential customers for fitwear.
 Task 3- To find potential customers to increase the subscriptions of sleepy nights.
 Task 4- To make the Dashboard for unique id and unique date.